 Frequently Asked Questions (FAQs)

-When a driver declines to pick up a passenger or complete a trip due to the passenger’s drop-off destination, race, disability, sexual orientation, gender, gender identity, age, immigration status, national origin, religion/creed, color, marital and partnership status and/or pregnancy.
+When a driver chooses not to pick up a passenger or finish a trip because of the passenger’s drop-off destination, race, disability, sexual orientation, gender, gender identity, age, immigration status, national origin, religion/creed, color, marital and partnership status and/or pregnancy.

 Yes, there are limited instances when a driver can refuse you service.
-The most common exception includes:
+The most common exceptions include:

 Contact 311 by: